GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Indicated       | Said              | Request         | Ask
 Inform          | Tell              | State           | Say

-Poor--During the telephone conversation, Mr. Doe identified himself and requested the realtor provide him information concerning the assets for sale.<br>
+Poor: During the telephone conversation, Mr. Doe identified himself and requested the realtor provide him information concerning the assets for sale.

-Better--During the call, Mr. Doe identified himself and asked the realtor to give him information on the assets for sale.
+Better: During the call, Mr. Doe identified himself and asked the realtor to give him information on the assets for sale.

-Poor--I am responding to your correspondence of November 29, 2002.<br>
+Poor: I am responding to your correspondence of November 29, 2002.
-Better--I am responding to your letter of November 29, 2002.
+Better: I am responding to your letter of November 29, 2002.

 Using strong verbs.
-The more we use verbs in place of noun phrases, the clearer and less wordy our writing becomes.<br>
+The more we use verbs in place of noun phrases, the clearer and less wordy our writing becomes.

-**Not this**         | **This**
+Not this        | This
 -------------------- | ---------
 Make an assessment   | Assess
 Have a meeting with  | Meet with